-In most of the countries covered in this report, it is possible for children (people under the age of 18 as defined by the United Nations Convention on the Rights of the Child)22 to be prosecuted for attempted suicide.
+In most of the countries covered in this report, it is possible for children (people under the age of 18 as defined by the United Nations Convention on the Rights of the Child)27 to be prosecuted for attempted suicide.
 This is because a young child can be prosecuted for a criminal offence in some countries.
-For example, although there are special provisions for children under the age of 12 years, it is legally possible for children as young as 7 years of age in Nigeria to be arrested, tried, and prosecuted.23 If the repeal of suicide legislation is to be done in increments, then ending the prosecution of children for attempting suicide should be prioritised.
+For example, although there are special provisions for children under the age of 12 years, it is legally possible for children as young as 7 years of age in Nigeria to be arrested, tried, and prosecuted.28

 It is possible to be punished after death by suicide.
-In four of the countries studied for this report - the Bahamas, Bangladesh, Guyana, and Kenya - the will of the deceased may be challenged, leading to invalidation if someone is judged to have died by suicide, with complications also possible in Malawi.
+In three of the countries studied for this report - the Bahamas, Bangladesh,, and Kenya - the will of the deceased may be challenged, leading to invalidation if someone is judged to have died by suicide, with complications also possible in Malawi.
 The invalidation of a will could have serious implications for those who the deceased intended to benefit upon their death.
 Beyond the emotional stress of such a delay, it could be very costly for loved ones, and cause significant delays in accessing the assets allocated in the will.